-Plant Material and Growing Conditions.
-A set of 171 chickpea genotypes (116 desi types and 55 kabuli types, Supporting Information Tables 1 and 2) was selected from the gene bank of International Crops Research Institute for the Semi-Arid Tropics, Patancheru, India (ICRISAT) on the basis of geographic origin.
+Plant material and growing conditions.
+A set of 171 chickpea genotypes (116 desi and 55 kabuli type, supporting information Table 1 and 2) was selected from genebank of ICRISAT (International Crops Research Institute for the Semi-Arid Tropics, Patancheru, India) based on geographic origin.
 These genotypes represented eight different geographic regions including chickpea's center of origin and center of diversity (Table 1).
-These genotypes were grown in the field as well as under greenhouse conditions in two biological replications.
-The field trials were conducted at ICRISAT (17° 53' N latitude, 78° 27' E longitude and 545 m altitude, Patancheru, India) for two seasons: 2008-2009 and 2009-2010 (from October to mid-March).
-For 2008-2009, the mean daily minimum and maximum temperatures were 15.0 and 31.1 °C, respectively.
-The average bright sunshine hours were 8.9 with approximately 352.1 μ M m-2 s-1 of solar radiation.
-The daily mean minimum and maximum temperatures during 2009-2010 were 16.2 and 30.0 °C, respectively, along with an average of 8.1 h of bright sunshine and approximately 333.4 μ M m-2 s-1 of solar radiation.
-These genotypes were also grown under controlled greenhouse (GH) conditions at the University of Saskatchewan (52° 07' N latitude, 106° 38' W longitude and 481.5 m altitude, Saskatoon, SK, Canada) from March to July 2010.
-In the greenhouse, the average daily minimum and maximum temperatures were 18 and 23 °C with an 18 h photoperiod and 385 μ M m-2 s-1 of photosynthetically active radiation.
+These genotypes were grown in field as well as in greenhouse conditions in two biological replications.
+The field trials were conducted at ICRISAT (17°53' N latitude, 78°27' E longitude and 545 m altitude, Patancheru, India) for two seasons: 2008-2009 and 2009-2010 (from October to mid-March).
+For 2008-2009, mean daily minimum and maximum temperature was 15.0 and 31.1 °C, respectively.
+The average bright sunshine hours were 8.9 with approximately 352.1 μM m-2 sec-1 of solar radiation.
+The daily mean minimum and maximum temperatures during 2009-2010 were 16.2 and 30.0 °C, respectively along with average 8.1 h of bright sunshine and approximately 333.4 μM m-2 sec-1 of solar radiation.
+These genotypes were also grown in controlled greenhouse (GH) conditions at the University of Saskatchewan (52°07' N latitude, 106°38' W longitude and 481.5 m altitude, Saskatoon, SK, Canada) from March to July, 2010.
+In greenhouse, the average daily minimum and maximum temperatures were 18 and 23 °C with 18 h photoperiod and 385 μ M m-2 s-1 of photosynthetically active radiation.